krb5/krb5/doc/rst_source/krb_admins/admin_commands/kdb5_util.rst

     what is in the dump file and the old one destroyed upon successful completion.

-*dbname* is required and overrides the value specified on the command line or the default.
+If specified, *dbname* overrides the value specified on the command line or the default.

 .. _kdb5_util_load_end: